Historical Research and Writing

 There is so much we can learn from the rust-belt cities of America.
 From Scranton and Wilkes-Barre, from Buffalo and Bethlehem, from Baltimore and Erie and Allentown, and dozens of the other casualties of post-industrial America.
 All these cities speak with a common voice, calling upon us to remember our ancestors, their simple values and hard work, their willingness to sacrifice for the common good and future generations.

-Illustrated copies are available from The Bedford Consultancy for a cost of $25.00 each.
+Illustrated copies are available for a cost of $20.00 each.

 Excerpts from this essay - DOWNLOAD HERE